2022 eastern Australia floods: Brisbane

 The Brisbane central business district (CBD) experienced flooding, as well as the inner city areas of South Bank and South Brisbane, Milton, West End, Windsor, Lutwyche, Gordon Park, Grange, Wooloowin, Toombul and Newstead.
 On 28 February the Brisbane River's height reached 3.8 metres, higher than the 2.3 m peak height of flooding in 2013 but below the 3.9 metres recorded during the 2010–2011 Queensland floods and less than the peak height of 4.46m in 2011.

 The Kedron Brook Floodway broke its weir at multiple points inundating houses in the surrounding suburbs and flooding the Toombul Shopping Centre, which shut permanently as a result of the subsequent flood damage.
 Substantial infrastructure damage was caused to the Kedron Brook Floodway attributable to the 1,000 mm of rain that fell in its catchment over the 72 hour period of the floods.
 In Brisbane 177 suburbs were impacted with more than 23,400 homes inundated.

 Throughout South-East Queensland, more than 20,000 homes were inundated and power outages affected over 51,000 properties.

 All public transport services were shut down lasting for several days, including rail, buses, and City Cat ferries.
 South-East Queensland's rail network suffered extensive damage resulting from landslips, and major highways closed due to flooding, including the Bruce Highway, the Warrego Highway and the Ipswich Motorway.

 Holman Street ferry wharf in the Brisbane River suffered damage by floating debris.
-On the 28 February, a river crane for the Kangaroo Point Bridge broke free of its mooring, causing the evacuation of apartment and office buildings along Eagle Street and the area of Howard Smith Wharves.
+On 28 February, a river crane for the Kangaroo Point Bridge broke free of its mooring, causing the evacuation of apartment and office buildings along Eagle Street and the area of Howard Smith Wharves.
 Wivenhoe Dam peaked at 183.9% capacity that day, despite the outflow gates being opened, albeit not at 100%.
 Enoggera Dam, in the western Brisbane suburb of The Gap, reached a record capacity of 270% on the same day.

 Wivenhoe Dam is primarily designed for drinking water supply to Brisbane, Ipswich, and surrounding areas, as well as flood protection for Brisbane.
 The 2022 floods would have been significantly worse if it were not for Wivenhoe Dam, with the dam also being ~56% full prior to the huge inflow.
 Over the course of the rain event (excluding subsequent inflows after the rain had stopped), Wivenhoe had inflows of 2.2 million mega litres (ML), and released only 150,000 ML, effectively holding back 2.05 million ML from flowing down the Brisbane River and decimating Greater Brisbane.